Lithuanian Parliamentary Delegation To Arrive In Georgia Soon Amid Political Crisis - UNM - UrduPoint

 The Baltic country also called against "further escalation of the situation."

+In addition, the embassy of the United Kingdom in Tbilisi called on the Georgian government and the opposition to reduce tensions and "act responsibly."

+"This is a difficult period.
+As a friend of #Georgia, we urge all involved to act responsibly, diffuse tension & allow Georgia's continued progress towards Euro-Atlantic integration.
+A protracted crisis is in no-one's interests.
+The people of Georgia deserve better," the embassy tweeted.

-Meanwhile, Gakharia said hours after his announcing his resignation that he left his post to avoid confrontation between the government and the opposition within Georgia.
+Meanwhile, Gakharia said hours after his resignation that he left his post to avoid confrontation between the government and the opposition within Georgia.

 "I believe that confrontation and rivalry within the country endanger the future of Georgia's democratic & economic development.
 Therefore, I have announced my resignation in the hope to reduce polarization & deescalate the situation," Gakharia tweeted.